lalersoy/masters-thesis/README.md

 # Thesis: A Longitudinal fMRI Study of Chopstick Skill Acquisiton

 ##  Overview
-This repository contains scripts and data processing workflows for my thesis on **Multivariate Pattern Analysis (MVPA) in Longitudinal fMRI Data using Support Vector Machines (SVM)**.
+This repository contains scripts and data processing workflows for my thesis on functional reorganization in the brain across a 10-week period of motor skill learning.
 The project involves preprocessing, statistical modeling (GLM), and machine learning-based classification using **The Decoding Toolbox (TDT)**.

 ## Repository Structure
 ```bash